History of Turtle Excluder Devices

 Regulations Requiring Mandatory Use of TEDs

-In response to threats of various lawsuits by various environmental groups and industry groups, NOAA Fisheries called for a mediated meeting between representatives of the shrimp industry and environmental protection groups.
+In response to threats of lawsuits by various environmental groups and industry groups, NOAA Fisheries called for a mediated meeting between representatives of the shrimp industry and environmental protection groups.
 These negotiations eventually influenced the proposed regulations requiring the mandatory use of TEDs by the commercial shrimp industry.
 These proposals effectively ended the voluntary usage of TEDs by commercial fishermen.

 Additionally, the proposed regulations prompted the University of Georgia Marine Extension Service to design and test several alternative single grid turtle exclusion devices.
 These devices were lighter, smaller, and more affordable than the TED designed by NOAA Fisheries.
 Several designs were found to be effective in reducing turtle captures, offering the shrimp industry more options to comply with the proposed regulations.